mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## What's next?

 - 💎 Check out all the features of Joy
+- 💅 Learn more about customization
-- 📖 Read the Joy's principles to understand at its core.
+- 📖 Read the Joy's principles to find out why it exists.